withanage/ojsLeibnizOpen/README.md

-## OJS3.+ / OMP3.+ Leibniz-Open Plugin
+##  Leibniz-Open OAI Metadata Plugin for OJS 3.1.x and OMP 3.1.x

 OAI plugin for [Open Journal Systems](https://github.com/pkp/ojs) and [Open Monograph Press](https://github.com/pkp/omp) which adds a link to the submissions page.

 ## About
-This plugin exposes metadata in oai interface in the Lebiniz-Open metadata format.
+This plugin exposes metadata in OJS/ OMP OAI interface in the Lebiniz-Open metadata format.

 ## License